Tales of Hearts: Audio

 Hearts soundtrack was composed by veteran Tales composer Motoi Sakuraba, Hiroshi Tamura and Shinji Tamura (as Hibiki Aoyama).
 The official soundtrack album, Tales of Hearts Original Soundtrack, was published by BMG Japan on two compact discs on December 10, 2008.
 In addition to the original soundtrack, a special disc of selected arranged tracks titled Tales of Hearts CG Movie Edition Visual & Original Soundtrack DVD was released alongside the "CG Movie Edition" of the game.
 Reviews of the soundtrack have been mixed.
-RPGFan's Patrick Gann both called it the best soundtrack of the three Nintendo DS Tales games and a weaker soundtrack than the console-based Tales games.
+RPGFans Patrick Gann both called it the best soundtrack of the three Nintendo DS Tales games and a weaker soundtrack than the console-based Tales games.
 Max Nevill of Game-OST was also mixed, feeling that the album was too much like previous Tales scores by Sakuraba.
 Some tracks did please him, but he noted that some might not find them to their taste.
 The music featured in Hearts R was re-arranged and added to by Kazuhiro Nakamura and Sakuraba.

 The game's theme song, "Eien no Ashita" (永遠の明日), was written and performed by Japanese rock band Deen, who had previously performed the theme song for the original version of Destiny.
 The single reached 6th place in the Oricon charts during its first week of release and remained in the charts for eight weeks.
 Both Gann and Nevill praised the song and the multiple versions found in the soundtrack: Nevill called it "a charismatic and emotional rock ballad", while Gann referred to it as "a great opening single".
 In the western release, it was replaced with an original track from the game, instead of an orchestrated instrumental version of the theme song used in some promotional DVDs, due to licensing issues.